sjjhsjjh/blender-driver/documents/backlog.md

 -   Next video:

     -   Control object creation from the browser.
-    -   Display a Fetch count in the browser.
-    -   Put the results and Clear button in a fieldset.

 -   Load the get_generic store by retrieving some things or in some other way at game_initialise.